MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rebuild.md

 - **[Deploy a website to Azure with Azure App Service](https://docs.microsoft.com/learn/paths/deploy-a-website-with-azure-app-service):** Web apps in Azure allow you to publish and manage your website easily without having to work with the underlying servers, storage, or network assets.
 Instead, you can focus on your website features and rely on the robust Azure platform to provide secure access to your site.

-- **[Process and classify images with the Azure Cognitive Vision Services](https://docs.microsoft.com/learn/paths/classify-images-with-vision-services):** Azure Cognitive Services offers prebuilt functionality to enable computer vision functionality in your applications.
-Learn how to use the Cognitive Vision Services to detect faces, tag and classify images, and identify objects.
+- **[Process and classify images with the Azure cognitive vision services](https://docs.microsoft.com/learn/paths/classify-images-with-vision-services):** Azure Cognitive Services offers prebuilt functionality to enable computer vision functionality in your applications.
+Learn how to use the cognitive vision services to detect faces, tag and classify images, and identify objects.